Blog Post

 This guide should answer your question, “Why is my website not on Google?“.

-Google guidelines for SEO
+Google Guidelines for Optimisation

-First Google must find your site, or you must let Google know it is there.
+First, Google must find your site, or you must let Google know it is there.

 Then different pages on your site will be ranked for different key terms depending on usability and localisation.
 Here is how to get started.

-1. Help Google to understand the site
+1. Help Google to Understand the Site

 Each page or post should be useful, information-rich and honest.
 Every page on a website counts.
 Google wants the user to find the information they are looking for.
 If a site provides quality, it will be rewarded.